bsdtrhodes/2024cybergames/You_Have_Mail[Forensics].md

-This challenge was a kind of good morning challenge that I began and finished while having the morning cup of coffee.
+This was a kind of good morning challenge that I began and finished with the morning cup of coffee.
 It's fun how games will sometimes have a running theme, such as this where we have aliens.
 For this challenge, we have a .eml file, "URGENT_Proof_of_UFO_Read_in_a_secure_location.eml," and the challenge description:

-This challenge is composed of an email, more specifically a .eml file.
-The email introduces the theme for the forensics group, which is a whistleblower announcing that alien life exists on Earth, and the government knows about it.
+This challenge is composed of an email, more specifically, a .eml file.
+The email introduces the theme for the forensics
+group: a whistleblower announcing that alien life exists on Earth, and the government knows about it.

 Reading the email, we have the following:
 ┌──(trhodes㉿kali)-[~/Downloads]